angular/angularfire/docs/functions/functions.md

 }
 ```

 Notice that calling `httpsCallable()` does not initiate the request.
-It creates a reusable function that is called to initiate the request.
+It creates a function, which when called creates an Observable, subscribe or convert it to a Promise to initiate the request.